jtc27/EP3-Gaming-BE/README.md

 ## My contributions to the project:

 - It was a great experience working with my team.
-I have nothing but praise for all the members, their attitudes were great
+I have nothing but praise for all the members, their attitudes were great.
+We helped each other through tough problems and managed to make a compelling product

+- fdaf